VanshKodi/WinShare/dev.md

     -icacls "C:\Path\To\ppts" /inheritance:e
         this means that after sharing if shared folder is changed on host then new files also inherit sharing properties ideally this should be run b4 grant winshare command

+## Update
+As of now the program works well on androids to check for windows and on isolated platforms is the next step

+### If everything orks next step would be to get it add help section